juliaguiar/Projeto-P1/README.md

 # Tower of Hanoi Game

-This project is a game developed using the Allegro 5 library, primarily targeting Windows platforms.
+This project is a game developed using Allegro 4, a classic game programming library.

 ## About the Game